Epilepsy syndromes: West syndrome

 West syndrome is a triad of developmental delay, seizures termed infantile spasms, and EEG demonstrating a pattern termed hypsarrhythmia.
 Onset occurs between three months and two years, with peak onset between eight and nine months.
 West syndrome may arise from idiopathic, symptomatic, or cryptogenic causes.
 The most common cause is tuberous sclerosis.
 The prognosis varies with the underlying cause.
 In general, most surviving patients remain with significant cognitive impairment and continuing seizures and may evolve to another eponymic syndrome, Lennox-Gastaut syndrome.
 It can be classified as idiopathic, syndromic, or cryptogenic depending on cause and can arise from both focal or generalized epileptic lesions.

+Based on symptoms

+Some forms of epilepsy or seizures have been defined based on symptoms, such as Geschwind syndrome, ecstatic seizures, and orgasmic seizures.